Nikuez95/nk-repair/README.md

 # Dependencies [OPTIONAL]:

-• If you don't want it, than you must delete the line "44, 83, 111" in your client (/client/main.lua)
+• If you don't want it, than you must delete the line "44, 83, 111" in your client/main.lua

 • IF YOU DON'T WANT IT, THAN YOU MUST DELETE THE LINE " 44, 83 and 111"  IN THE client.lua